DeveloperFromUkraine/some-repo/src/error-banner/error-banner.md

 * Error banners should be displayed along the top of the page or in the corners.
 * Error banners should avoid overlapping any elements or content on the page.
 * Error banners should maintain their formatting and red font, as to draw attention to the user that there was a problem.

+## Accessibility
+* Add a descriptive aria-label to the dismiss buttons tag that describes the action of the button (ex: exit)
+* Refer to the Sample HTML for an example

 *** TypeScript ***